owenroberts/mmp270/labs/1-6_Projectile_Physics.md

 ## 2. Projectile art
 - Make projectile animations in Piskel or another software
 - Make an animation for the flying state `Fly` and hit state `Hit`
+- Or use sprites in the updated Assets or Developer Default folders

 ## 3. Create the Projectile scene
 - Create a new scene called `Projectile.tscn`